Select, Label, and Mix: Learning Discriminative Invariant Feature Representations for Partial Domain Adaptation: Implementation Details

 \textbf{Domain Discriminator ($\mathcal{D}$).} A three-layer fully-connected network is used as the domain discriminator network.
 It takes the 256-length features obtained from the feature extractor as input.
 The adversarial training is incorporated using a gradient reversal layer (GRL).

-\textbf{Hyperparameters.} All the networks are optimised with using mini-batch stochastic gradient descent with a momentum of 0.9.
-A batch size of 64 is used for Office31, Office-Home and VisDA-2017, while a batch size of 128 is used for ImageNet-Caltech.
+\textbf{Hyperparameters.} All the networks are optimised using mini-batch stochastic gradient descent with a momentum of 0.9.
+A batch size of 64 is used for Office31 and VisDA-2017 while a batch size of 128 is used for Office-Home and ImageNet-Caltech.
 For feature extractor an initial learning rate of 5e-5 for the convolutional layers while an initial learning rate of 5e-4 for all the fully-connected layers is used.
 For the selector network and the domain discriminator an initial learning rate of 5e-3 and 5e-4 are used respectively.
 The learning rates are decayed following a cosine-annealing strategy as the training progresses.
 The best models are captured by obtaining the performance on a validation set.
-We do not follow the ten-crop technique~\cite{cao2018partialpada, cao2019learning}, to improve the performance in the inference phase.
+We do NOT follow the ten-crop technique~\cite{cao2018partialpada,cao2019learning}, to improve the performance in the inference phase.
+We obtain the best hyperparameters using grid search.
+All the experiments were averaged over three runs, which used random seed values of $1$, $2$, and $3$ respectively.

+\textbf{Hardware and Software Details.} All the experiments were conducted using a single \texttt{NVIDIA Tesla V100-DGXS GPU} with \texttt{32 GigaBytes} of memory, equipped with a \texttt{Intel(R) Xeon(R) CPU E5-2698 v4 @ 2.20GHz}.
+We used PyTorch v1.4.0, Python v3.6.10 to implement the codes.